 - Gravity pulls down an object as if it were pulling on a special point called the "center of mass". - To stay balanced, the center of mass has to be over the support of the object (or beneath it) - The center of mass depends on the object shape and where the heaviest parts are.

 Part 1: Bet You Can't!

-The following challenges may seem simple - but the Laws of Physics will be working against you.
-And they are not to be defied.
+The following challenges may seem simple - but the laws of physics will be working against you!

 1. Bet you can't balance on one leg!